kstep/graphicsmagick/README.txt

   facilities.
-Use of umem may improve performance for multi-threaded programs and provides access to debugging features that detect memory leaks, buffer overruns, multiple frees, use of uninitialized data, use of freed data, and many other common pro- gramming errors.
+Use of umem may improve performance for multi-threaded programs and provides access to debugging features that detect memory leaks, buffer overruns, multiple frees, use of uninitialized data, use of freed data, and many other common programming errors.

 * GraphicsMagick requires libwmf 0.2.5 (or later) from